Skip to main content

 At vAAL we ask all pilots to file 1 PIREP over a rolling 90-day period.

 After 90 days without a PIREP have passed and the activity rule has been triggered, pilots will have a grace period of 10 additional days to bring their account active.
-The activity period can be reset if requested prior to deactivation.

 In addition, we ask all new pilots to file 1 PIREP, which has status of 'Complete' or 'Accepted', within 10 days of registration.